August 7, 2023

 5: "The Bogotázo” in Colombia

-President Truman had accepted Pawley’s resignation reluctantly contingent upon him completing preparation for the Ninth Conference of the Inter-American States in Bogotá.
-It proved to be one of the most dangerous and disastrous events of his career even though he was aware of widespread animosity toward the U.S. The assessment of Latin America that Pawley gave to Secretary of State Marshall was reported in Time magazine.
+President Truman had accepted Pawley’s resignation from his Ambassadorship in Brazil reluctantly contingent upon him completing preparation for the Ninth Conference of the Inter-American States in Bogotá.
+It proved to be one of the most dangerous and disastrous events of his career even though he was aware of widespread animosity towards the U.S. The assessment of Latin America that Pawley gave to Secretary of State Marshall was reported in Time magazine.
 “Bluntly, the U.S. Ambassador to Brazil told his boss that things were going badly in Latin America.
 The latinos were sore because they felt that the U.S. was neglecting them in favor of Europe, and something ought to be done to straighten things out before next month’s Pan American Conference in Bogotá.”
 Marshall told him to get to work, and Pawley soon was documenting how the European Recovery Program would benefit South America.1

 On March 8, 1948, Pawley wrote Marshall to recommend an overhaul of the Foreign Service Act to create Career Ambassadors “such as George F. Kennan, Charles E. Bohlen and Walton Butterworth.”
 Pawley envisioned that the title could add prestige and improve “the financial position of career men.”
 Pawley specifically mentioned Paul C. Daniels, Director of American Republics Affairs, as someone who could benefit.
 And touted his belief that “there is a place for political appointees in the Foreign Service.2